 You should arrange a travel health risk assessment 6 to 8 weeks before you travel.
 This gives time for any vaccines you might need to become fully effective.

 If your trip is sooner, remember it’s never too late to get advice.
 Contact your local Health Board for a Travel Health Risk Assessment.

 Healthy Travel Leaflet

 You may find the following leaflet helpful when making your travel arrangements.

 Advice on Malaria will be given.

-If you are unable to wait for our next available travel advice appointment, as advised by the reception staff, then you can attend any Private Travel Clinic (you can obtain these numbers in the Yellow Pages see link below i.e. type in “travel clinic” then “your area”, to display a list of clinics) charges will apply at these clinics.
+If you are unable to wait for our next available travel advice appointment, as advised by the reception staff, then you can attend a MASTA clinic or any other Private Travel Clinic.
+Please be aware that charges will apply.

 Excess quantities of regular repeat prescriptions